 So, whether you’re an aspiring Chemistry Ph.D, or seeking a bachelor’s degree in English, if you’re looking for an enriching research university experience, one of these colleges may be right for you.

-Here are the 25 best research universities in the U.S.:
+Here are the 25 research universities best university ranking in USA:

 25. Emory University